 2015 Annual Infrastructure Oration and National Infrastructure Awards

-Infrastructure Partnerships Australia convened the Annual Infrastructure Oration and 2015 National Infrastructure Awards, at a gala dinner in Sydney on Wednesday night.
+Infrastructure Partnerships Australia convened the Annual Infrastructure Oration and 2015 National Infrastructure Awards, at a gala dinner in Sydney.

 The sector’s signature event drew together more than 600 of Australia’s senior political, public sector and business leaders to share the observations of the 2015 Orator, Transurban Chief Executive Scott Charlton; and to recognise the sectors achievements across the past year.